MSc IT+ Team Project (M) COMPSCI5074

 2. Produce a literate report describing the project.

 3. Produce the appropriate documentation for the delivered software.

 Minimum Requirement for Award of Credits

-Submission of a deliverable, which will be a program that meets the specification, the accompanying documentation, a descriptive report.
+Submission of a deliverable, which will be a program that meets the specification, the accompanying documentation, and a descriptive report.